Since apartment photos are readily available on advertising websites, most people base their impressions on the posted photos.

 or even on the people.

 This requires imagination.
 And, not everyone has it.
 But you can learn how to look.
 It requires a little practice.
-So give
+Give yourself

-yourself an assignment.
-The next six times you walk into a place full of furniture whether it's your office, your own apartment,
+an assignment: the next three times you walk into a place full of furniture whether it's your office, your own apartment,

 Focus on the bones of the place.
 When you learn how to do this, you won't pass up a winner apartment just because someone's